diegomtz28/Ticket-Lifestyle-Examples/README.md

    - Check for any conflicting software that needs to be removed before installation
 3. __Install Software:__
    - Deploy the software via remote tools or manual installation, depending on organizational policies
-   - Apply any unnecessary updated or patches after installation
+   - Apply any unnecessary updates or patches after installation
 4. __Verify Functionality:__
    - Launch the software and perform a quick test to confirm it works as intended.
 Provide the user with the necessary usage documentation
    - Verify with the user that it meets their requirements